 In lieu of flowers, donations can be made in memory of Veronica D. Magnan to the Amyloidosis Foundation. http://amyloidosis.org/

-To plant a tree in memory of Veronica Dolores Magnan, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Veronica Dolores Magnan, please visit our floral store.